 1. Introduction.
 General Relativity Equations

-The Einstein equation which specifies the Einstein tensor has the following form:
+The basic equation of general relativity which specifies the Einstein tensor has the following form:

 in which ( ) are the components of the Ricci curvature tensor (we use mixed components because for the spherically symmetric problem considered further they coincide with the physical components).
 The Einstein tensor is associated with the energy tensor as

-is the relativity gravitational constant expressed in terms of the classical constant G and the velocity of light c.
-The energy tensor expressed with the aid of Equation (1) and Equation (2) identically satisfies the conservation equations
+where is the relativity gravitational constant.
+The energy tensor expressed with the aid of Equations (1) and (2) identically satisfies the conservation equation

 For the static problem,

 , , (4)